artsy/positron/doc/api.md

 - artist_id: Query articles by an artist they're featured to
 - artwork_id: Query articles by an artwork they're featured to
 - section_id: Query articles by their section
-- fair_ids: Query articles by a fair they're featured to
+- fair_id: Query articles by a fair they're featured to
 - show_id: Query articles by a show they're featured to
 - partner_id: Query articles by the partner profile they're featured on
 - auction_id: Query articles by an auction they're featured to